 Streetcars Links Northwest District and Downtown to South Waterfront

-The streetcar extension into the South Waterfront connects the new community to the museums, theatres, and restaurants in the downtown area.
+The streetcar extension into the South Waterfront connects the new community to the museums, theaters, and restaurants in the downtown area.
 The line from downtown now stops at the base of the Aerial Tram (called the Gibbs Extension).

-The line will continue from the Aerial Tram with a 0.6 mile extension (called the Lowell Extension) that connects SW Moody and Gibbs, follows SW Moody south to SW Lowell, east on SW Lowell to SW Bond.
+The line will continue from the Aerial Tram with a 0.6-mile extension (called the Lowell Extension) that connects SW Moody and Gibbs, follows SW Moody south to SW Lowell, east on SW Lowell to SW Bond.
 The route continues north on SW Bond to SW Moody & Gibbs.
 The Portland Streetcar started construction on the Lowell Extension in August of 2006, with completion scheduled for early summer 2007.
 Start-up of operations is scheduled for August 2007.